 Onychomycosis - The fungal Toenail

 As is seen with the common oral anti-fungals (Terbinafine, Itraconazole and Fluconazole) the re-occurrence rate can be extremely high.
 Topical anti-fungal liquids may help to alter this observation.
-The laser is similiar in efficacy to these oral antibiotics (pills) which are taken over a course of 3 to 4 months or longer.
+The laser can be an alternative to oral antibiotics (pills) which are taken over a course of 3 to 4 months or longer.

 Do I need a podiatry visit?

-Laser treatment is the up and coming standard for fungal nail infections in terms of both medical saftey and sucessful outcome!
+Laser treatment for fungal nail infections is both safe and has a successful outcome.
+It's far more effective than Penlac but less than Jublia.
 One must also be aware that there are many different types of lasers, each class developed and geared towards a specific application.
 For fungal nails a YAG laser at a wavelength of 1064 nm, seems to be ideal.
 The patient should ensure the equipment is Health Canada Approved for treatment of fungal nails.